 Check out our YouTube walkthrough to us pack an amplifier live:

-Sure - every once in a while UPS or FedEx will do something to a package that even an armored box could not survive.
-But these instances are few and far between, probably less than 0.5 percent.
-And we fully insure 100% of our packages and are familiar with starting and processing carrier insurance claims on your behalf should the need arise.
+Every once in a while UPS or FedEx will do something to a package that even an armored box wouldn't survive!
+These instances, however, are few and far between and overall probably less than 0.5% likely.
+Additionally, we fully insure 100% of our packages and are familiar with starting and processing carrier insurance claims on your behalf should the need arise.

-Heavier pieces in the 30-80 lb range are double boxed in double-corrugated heavy-duty boxes, with corner foam separating the two boxes like McIntosh uses in all of their packaging.
-The 2” of cushioning between the two boxes allows the inner box to sort of float in place and absorb most impacts.
+Heavier pieces in the 30-80 lb range are double boxed in double-corrugated heavy-duty boxes, with corner foam separating the two boxes, just like what McIntosh uses in all of their packaging.
+The 2” of cushioning between the two boxes allows the inner box to float slightly in place, and will absorb most impacts.
 It also provides a nice protection gap in case the outer box is punctured.

-Items over 80 pounds, if we don’t have the original packaging, are safest traveling via freight.
-This is the same for speakers that are too large to box and ship safely.
+Items over 80 pounds (if we don’t have the original packaging) are safest traveling via freight.
+Same goes for speakers that are too large to box and ship safely.
 After shrink-wrap we begin protecting the item with heavy cardboard and Instapak expanding foam.
-We then strap the box to the pallet using strapping cord with crimped fasteners.
-Some items, such as speakers that have the proper holes, will actually be screwed down into a plywood sheet attached to the pallet providing extra strength (as shown in the photos on this page).
+We then strap the box to a pallet using strapping cord with crimped fasteners.
+Some items such as speakers that have the proper holes will actually be screwed down into a plywood sheet attached to the pallet, thus providing extra strength (as shown in the photos on this page).

 We've had great success using freight services from several different carriers including Ward.
-Since the item sits on a pallet and is not tossed around, they tend to travel much more safely than if we were to use a common carrier (UPS/FedEx) and we rarely have any damage.
-The only risk is being punctured by fork lift blade, but this is super rare and the heavy cardboard we use provides excellent protection.
+Since the items sit securely on a pallet and are not tossed around, they tend to travel much more safely than if we were to use a common carrier such as UPS or FedEx.
+We rarely experience damage, the only risk is being punctured by fork lift blade, but this is rare and the heavy cardboard we use provides excellent protection.